1311 massacre of Mongols in the Delhi Sultanate: Background

-The Khalji dynasty of the Delhi Sultanate was of Turko-Afghan ethnicity and had fought several wars against the Mongol invaders from Central Asia.
+The Khalji dynasty of the Delhi Sultanate was of Turco-Afghan ethnicity and had fought several wars against the Mongol invaders from Central Asia.
 In 1292, the Delhi Sultan Jalaluddin Khalji had permitted several thousand Mongols to settle in his empire after they converted to Islam.
 These Mongol converts were called New Muslims (or Neo-Muslims), and by 1311, more than 10,000 of them lived in the capital Delhi alone.
 Several of them served in the Delhi army, and during the 1299 Gujarat campaign of Jalaluddin's successor Alauddin, some of them had staged an unsuccessful mutiny.
 After facing three other rebellions (not by Mongols), Alauddin had taken several measures to prevent further rebellions, including prohibition and confiscation of wealth from his subjects.
 His administration had greatly reduced salaries and inams (feudal land grants) of the Mongol amirs, and some of them had lost their employment.
 All these factors caused discontent among the leading Mongols of Delhi.